New Scottish Noise Maps and Action Plans

 The three main objectives of the directive are as follows.

 To embrace their responsibility to deliver the requirements of the END legislation the Scottish Government published the Environmental Noise (Scotland) Regulations 2006.
-The Scottish legislation describes a two round process to manage environmental noise.
+The Scottish legislation describes a two-step process to manage environmental noise.

 The key differences between Round 1 and Round 2 are the criteria used to select the transportation links that are to be modeled.
 These are summarised in the following table.
 Round 3 data is a 5 year update of Round 2.